akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 This method comes with some benefits:
 * Ability to have a large flexibility in terms of configuration for each website.
 * Ability of your connector to manage websites independently.
-* Ability to manage multiple PIM for the same eCommerce solution.
+* Ability to manage multiple PIMs for the same eCommerce solution.

 ### Product with variants